MarcelRosier/faw_project/README.md

 ## Troubleshoot

 Tested and working on Node.js **v19.7.0**.
-In case of dependency issues or related bugs please use the specifie Node version.
+In case of dependency issues or related bugs please use the specified Node version.